sl5net/gitignore_preprocessor/README.md

 Since version 1.5.6 there is an ignorecase option available in the [core] section of .git/config

+But!!: "Maybe it is not possible to override how the OS handles file cases. ...
+Git checks the correct value of ignorecase only once, and that is when you create the repository." ( https://stackoverflow.com/questions/52369109/git-core-ignorecase-false-in-mac-os-x#comment91683508_52369235 )

 To change it for just one repo, from that folder run:

 git config core.ignorecase false